-Though the depiction of samurai warriors is traditionally male-oriented, the Onna-bugeisha, female samurai existed and were just as fearsome.
+Though the depiction of samurai warriors is traditionally male-oriented, female samurai known as Onna-bugeisha were just as fearsome.

 One of the first female samurai warriors was Empress Jingu.